textpattern/textpattern.github.io/tags/if-variable.md

 </txp:if_variable>
 ```

-It tests the existence and/or value of a global variable set with the "variable":variable tag.
+It tests the existence and/or value of a global variable set with the [variable](variable) tag.

-Note: In case you are getting unexpected results in an **if_variable** evaluation, check whether you have entered additional white space or invisible characters in your "variable":variable declarations and remove those.
+Note: In case you are getting unexpected results in an **if_variable** evaluation, check whether you have entered additional white space or invisible characters in your [variable](variable) declarations and remove those.
 {: .alert-block .information}

 ## Attributes